yevajeaumot/IsoInv2.5D/README.md

 ## Background

 This model is based on ice flow equations derived by Parrenin and Hindmarsh, 2007.
-The forward model was then developed in Python by Parrenin et al (2025, preprint) and is available to download here https://github.com/parrenin/age_flow_line/.
+The forward model was then developed in Python by Parrenin et al (2025) and is available to download here https://github.com/parrenin/age_flow_line/.
 This code is for an inverse model which applies the "age_flow_line" forward model and uses radar observed isochrones to constrain the optimisation of ice flow parameters.
-The details of the inverse model are presented in Chung et al. (2024, preprint).
+The details of the inverse model are presented in Chung et al. (2025).

 #### References
 Chung, A., Parrenin, F., Mulvaney, R., Vittuari, L., Frezzotti, M., Zanutta, A., Lilien, D. A., Cavitte, M., & Eisen, O. (2024).
 Age, thinning and spatial origin of the Beyond EPICA ice from a 2.5D ice flow model.
 EGUsphere Preprint Repository. https://doi.org/10.5194/egusphere-2024-1650